-- In "stretcher" pattern with joints staggered and close butted - Parallel with the long sides of level areas, and with contours on slopes. - To finish flush, after tamping, with adjacent finished surfaces of ground, paving edging, or grass seeded areas. - To fall evenly to points of drainage discharge.
+- In "stretcher" pattern with joints staggered and close butted. - Parallel with the long sides of level areas, and with contours on slopes. - To finish flush, after tamping, with adjacent finished surfaces of ground, paving edging, or grass seeded areas.

 Tamping